TimPietrusky/weloveiconfonts/README.md

 This is like [Google Web Fonts](http://www.google.com/webfonts), but for Open Source Icon Fonts.
 Hurray!

-This is not like [Fontello](http://fontello.com/), because you can't generate Icon Fonts here.

 Just choose your favorite Icon Fonts and use them on your website.
 It's really that simple!

 ## Public Beta